Brightcove Native Player for iOS Reference

 CocoaPod Podfile example:

-When updating your installation, it’s a good idea to refresh the local copy of your BrightcoveSpecs repository so that you have the latest podspecs locally, just like you would update your CococaPods master repository.
+When updating your installation, it’s a good idea to refresh the local copy of your BrightcoveSpecs repository to ensure you have the latest podspecs locally, just like you would update your CococaPods master repository.
+Use

 To add the Google Cast Plugin for Brightcove Player SDK to your project manually: